1. Introduction to The Workflow Designer

 - Column description - type instructions for your team regarding the intended usage of this column.

-a) The description will become visible when any of the users hover over the column header.
+a) The description will become visible when any of the users click on the information icon next to the column header.
 This makes it easier to work on boards, where you are not familiar with the process.

 b) If you move cards using the Position Control View in Card Details, just hover on any of the stages to read the description.

-- Use the Gear icon to select the type of column: Active or Queue.
+- Use the Gear icon to select the type of column: Activity or Queue.
 This helps project managers to track the process efficiency.

-- Active column: All columns where cards are being worked on should be marked as ACTIVITY.
+- Activity column: All columns where cards are being worked on should be marked as ACTIVITY.
 E.g. "Development" is an activity column; "Verification" is an activity column.

 - Queue column: All columns where cards are waiting to be processed should be marked as QUEUE.
 E.g. "Ready for Verification" is a queue column; "To be Approved" is a queue column.
 All columns defined as "queue" are marked yellow at the upper right corner.
 Hovering over it produces a tooltip reminding the team members that cards should not stay too long in this column i.e. must be processed faster to the next stage in order to decrease the non-value adding the time of delivering an item.